 As well as Betty Little, artist Brenda Saunders who had been the guiding force of NAHHC also became a valued member.

-We were also joined by Yorta Yorta woman Lorraine McGee-Sippel, whose book “Hey Mum, What’s a Half-Caste?’ won many accolades and awards, and has been reprinted.
+They were also joined by Yorta Yorta woman Lorraine McGee-Sippel, whose book “Hey Mum, What’s a Half-Caste?’ won many accolades and awards, and has been reprinted.

 In November 2003 Linda Burney, then MP for Canterbury, launched at NSW Parliament House our anthology of Aboriginal women’s stories “Steppin’ Out and Speakin’ Up,” with an emphasis on the three R’s of Indigenous existence – Relationship, Respect and Responsibility.